zoriya/Bomberman/Bot.md

 A bot in this bomberman is using a lua script as way to choose what to do So you can make your own with some helper functions given from C++

+## Update function

+Each frame, the game will call the "Update" function in the script.
+This is the same lua state as the last call so this means you can set global variables to keep data between frames

+Update function should take no arguments.

 ## Map Blocks

 ```lua